-Tulse Hill Estate (THE) Volunteer Project is an exciting new project, funded by the Evening Standard Dispossessed Fund through the London Community Foundation, designed to support individuals and communities on the Tulse Hill Estate and strengthen community cohesion.
+Tulse Hill Estate (THE) Volunteer Project was an exciting project, funded by the Evening Standard Dispossessed Fund through the London Community Foundation, designed to support individuals and communities on the Tulse Hill Estate and strengthen community cohesion.

-THE Volunteer Project will train and support 12–20 Tulse Hill residents as volunteers who will help to make a big difference for 260-400 residents and families on the Estate.
-THE volunteers will help to identify and respond to local interests and needs, reduce isolation for marginalised parents and families on the estate, and take an active role in supporting local parents, families and women through outreach, befriending support, events and workshops.
+THE Volunteer Project trained and supported 12–20 local residents as volunteers to make a big difference for the local community on the Estate.
+THE volunteers helped to identify and respond to local interests and needs, reduce isolation for marginalised parents and families on the estate, and took an active role in supporting local parents, families and women through outreach, befriending support, events and workshops.

-THE volunteers will be able to build their knowledge, skills and confidence through free training accredited training (OCN) and valuable employability experience.
+THE volunteers built their knowledge, skills and confidence through free training and gained valuable employability experience.

-On successful completion of their training, THE volunteers will offer a wide range of input and support, such as:
+On successful completion of their training, THE volunteers offered a wide range of input and support, such as:

 - Running small groups on specific themes and topics.
-These will include some workshops in community languages and/or providing language support in a range of community languages
+These included some workshops in community languages and providing language support in a range of community languages

 - Supporting children’s and adults’ learning